juliakim/engineering-journal/FEC_Journal.md

 ### Day 5

 I continued to work with CSS to style my component.
 I struggled with setting dimensions and maximum dimensions.
 The biggest challenge - that is yet to be solved - was making the images responsive to the size of the window.
 By the time my component looked nearly identical to Amazon's (by brute force), I realized my code had gotten dense and convoluted.
 As I added code to tweak a feature, another component broke or lost its position or appearance.
 I am considering starting afresh, individually adding rules from my current stylesheet to filter through unnecessary lines.

+### Day 6

+I proceeded with creating a new stylesheet, referencing individual rules from my former file.
+I found much success in doing so as this allowed me to eliminate extraneous property declarations.
+I set width and height of images as percentages to address yesterday's issue with image resizing, relying heavily on Chrome DevTools - notably the device toolbar - to ensure my images were responsive.

+Image scaling is a feature I hope to revisit before the conclusion of this project.
+Using the CSS object-fit property, I was able to resize the main image to fit inside its container while maintaining its original aspect ratio.
+This, however, did not work as desired for landscape images which were enlarged to meet the 'height: 100%' property.
+I believe I can correct this by adding an orientation-dependent class to the image in React and specifically tailoring width and height properties to each.

+On the backend, I seeded my database using the `Model.insertMany()` function.
+I deliberated file structure for quite a while before separating server requests from database queries.
+I remain confused when it comes to MVC architecture but plan to reorganize my files if time permits.
+I also came across an issue with the `Model.find()` function, thinking it returned an object.
+Upon reading documentation, I learned that this function returns a mongoose Query object which can be executed by either (a) passing in a callback function or (b) calling the `.then()` function which allows the object to be used as a promise.